andrasq/node-qibl/README.md

 Quick Itty-Bitty Library.

-A miscellaneous collection of small functions and polyfills I wrote that that I found myself reusing, gathered into a single place.
-Most are pretty efficient, at times faster even than the equivalent built-in.
-Tested to work with node v0.6 through v16.
+A miscellaneous collection of small functions and polyfills I wrote that that looked useful or interesting.
+Most are pretty efficient, often faster than alternatives.
+Tested to work with node v0.6 through v18.

-Use either directly as a dependency, or as a library of cut-and-paste functions.
-If using cut-and-paste, add an attribution comment line identifying the qibl source version that it came from, e.g.
+Use this package directly as a dependency, or as a library of cut-and-paste functions, or as a source of ideas and implementation approaches.
+This package has no external dependencies nor a dependency on any particular javascript version.
+All functions should work with nodejs 0.6 and above.
+If found useful, would appreciate a comment by the function giving qibl credit.

 Use as a dependency:

     var qibl = require('qibl');
-    qibl.subsample(...);
+    qibl.difftree(node1, node2);

-Use cut-and-paste functions:
+Use as a cut-and-paste library:

-    // adapted from qibl@1.4.0
+    // adapted from qibl@1.12.1
-    function subsample(items, count) { ... }
+    function difftree(node1, node2) { ... }

 To run the tests, check out the repo.